pvk-96/Journal/README.md

 there also is so much to explore, so I will upload the code as V1.0 and upload the next version after adding all the other features.

 08-09-2025:
+Today is a bad day since I have not put in any real work.
+I was a bit preoccupied with SIH work.
+That's it for today.
+I will update tomorrow.